lindseymysse/montage-organ/README.md

 I would strongly recomend you read the code.
 It is quite simple!
 Fork it and build your own rig on top.

+A good place to start is the montage-organt.html file: https://github.com/lnsy-dev/montage-organ/blob/main/montage-organ.html